syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 Since this method is in the series controller, x and y-axis associated with this particular series will be considering for conversion value.

-N> This method is only applicable for Cartesian chart, not for the circular, pyramid, and funnel charts.
+>**NOTE**:This method is only applicable for Cartesian chart, not for the circular, pyramid, and funnel charts.

 {% highlight dart %}